-Today on Tom Ashbrook’s On Point, the host interviewed the author of How to Raise a Wild Child: the Art and Science of Falling in Love with Nature by Scott Sampson.
-(This was actually a re-broadcast of an earlier recording, but it was the first time I heard it).
+Today on Tom Ashbrook’s On Point, the host interviewed the author of How to Raise a Wild Child: The Art and Science of Falling in Love with Nature by Scott Sampson.
+(This was a re-broadcast of an earlier recording, but it was the first time I heard it).
 I have the book on my bed stand and have been reading it in fits and starts.
-This has been a very humbling read, as I’ve recently been convicted about how little I’ve had my 16 year-old daughter outside enjoying nature and seeing the wonder of the created world around her.
-There are a number of reasons for this (she is a ballet dancer which necessitates lots of time in ballet studios–these don’t exist outside, in addition to a very time-consuming online curriculum which stole about 7 or 8 hours a day!)
+This has been a very humbling read, as I’m painfully aware of how little I’ve had my 16-year-old daughter outside enjoying nature and seeing the wonder of the created world around her.
+There are several reasons for this (she is a ballet dancer which requires lots of time in ballet studios–these don’t exist outside, besides a very time-consuming online curriculum which steals about 7 or 8 hours a day!)
 So, like Rip Van Winkle, I feel I’ve woken out of a long winter’s (technology) nap and am awake to real life again!
-I’ve also been blessed and inspired by Ainsley Arment through her work at Be Wild and Free and have determined that this coming school year will be different.
-So we’ve quit the demanding online academy and are taking a less stressful, more relaxed approach to our home education next year, including regularly scheduled outdoor times!
+I’ve also been inspired by Ainsley Arment through her work at Be Wild and Free and have determined that this coming school year will be different.
+So, we’ve quit the demanding online academy and are taking a less stressful, more relaxed approach to our home education next year, including regularly scheduled outdoor times!
 I’m so looking forward to this!

-• children today spend on average of 4-7 minutes outdoors and 7-10 hours at screens
+• children today spend an average of 4-7 minutes outdoors and 7-10 hours on screens

 • this phenomenon has reduced life expectancy, increased obesity, diabetes, anxiety, depression, ADHD, etc.

 • this dramatic cultural shift has been driven by a “fear factor” wherein parents fear child abduction, when in reality the likelihood of child abduction is no greater than it was in 1950.

 • the “busy factor” of “over-scheduled children”–who go directly from school to sports, music lessons, etc., with no time to play.